He's Into Her: Marketing

 A teaser of the series was shown on the third season of Your Face Sounds Familiar simultaneously on Star Cinema and iWantTFC's Facebook and YouTube accounts On April 24, 2021.
 The official trailer for the series was released On May 1, 2021.
 The promotional poster was released On May 8, 2021.
 On March 19, 2022, the trailer for the second season has been released.

 On May 14, 2021, global posters was released in different languages.
 On March 19, 2022, the poster of the second season was released.
 On March 26, 2022, a second poster for the second season was revealed.
 On April 16, 2022, global posters of the second season was revealed.

 On May 15, 2021, merchandise for the series is available for pre-order on online shopping websites and platforms.

 During the iWantTFC Unwrapped event On December 10, 2021, a teaser of the second season was shown featuring a tearful confrontation between the characters of Max and Deib who seem to be having some trust issues in their relationship.
 A new logo and snippet of the new theme song was unveiled On March 8, 2022.

 Release

 Broadcast

-He's Into Her premiered on Kapamilya Channel and A2Z on May 30, 2021, with advanced episodes streamed first on iWantTFC on May 28, 2021.
+He's Into Her premiered on Kapamilya Channel and A2Z on May 30 to August 1, 2021, with advanced episodes streamed first on iWantTFC on May 28 to July 30.

-The second season was released on April 20, 2022, for iWantTFC users outside the Philippines and Indonesia, and on April 22, 2022, for users inside the Philippines and Indonesia.
-The second season premiered on April 24, 2022, on Kapamilya Channel and A2Z.
+The second season was released from April 20, 2022 for iWantTFC users outside the Philippines and Indonesia, and on April 22 to August 3 for users inside the Philippines and Indonesia.
+The second season premiered on Kapamilya Channel and A2Z from April 24 to August 14 of the same year.

 Movie cut

-A two-part film cut of the series' first season was released on November 22, 2021, via iWantTFC.
+A two-part film cut of the series' first season was released on November 22, 2021 via iWantTFC.